 Complete the application via the internet at www.fafsa.ed.gov.
 On-line access is available in the Career Center on the 2nd floor of the Gerald Fisher Campus Center.

-If students prefer to file a paper application (processing time is greatly extended using this method) they may obtain a Free Application for Federal Student Aid (FAFSA) from their high school counselor or from the Financial Aid Office at NPCC.
+If students prefer to file a paper application (processing time is greatly extended using this method) they may obtain a Free Application for Federal Student Aid (FAFSA) from their high school counselor or from the Financial Aid Office at NPC.

 Approximately four to six weeks after mailing the application, you will receive the results in the form of a Student Aid Report (SAR).
 If you submit the application via the internet, you will receive a SAR in approximately two weeks.

-Financial Aid personnel at NPCC will work with you through correspondence and/or individual counseling to complete your financial aid file.
+Financial Aid personnel at NPC will work with you through correspondence and/or individual counseling to complete your financial aid file.
 Your financial aid file must be complete with all necessary documentation prior to receiving your financial aid award.